Daytrippin’ through the Desert: 10 incredible places in Southern Arizona

 Mt Lemmon is an incredible “Sky Island” which towers up 9157 feet.
 Sky island is the term given to an isolated mountain which is surrounded by lower elevated areas with completely different landscapes.
 Mt Lemmon, the highest point in the Santa Catalina range, receives over 200 inches of snow per year!

-When you begin the drive, you are amongst fields of dazzling Saguaro cacti Near the middle of the drive, you pass by exotic hoodoos as the mountain views become more enchanting.
-And finally near the 8000 ft mark, you enter the beautiful lush green pine forests.
+When you begin the drive, you are amongst fields of dazzling Saguaro cacti.
+Near the middle of the drive, you pass by exotic hoodoos as the mountain views become more enchanting.
+And, finally near the 8000 ft mark, you enter the beautiful lush green pine forests.
 However, an increase in greenery is not the only advantage here.
-The temperatures at the top are typically 20-30 degrees cooler.
+The temperatures at the top are typically 20-30 degrees cooler than Tucson.
 As you can imagine, Mt Lemmon is pretty darn popular during Tucson’s relentless 100+ degree seemingly never ending summer season.

 From cacti to pines in 30 minutes…Only in Arizona!